angular/angular-ja/aio-ja/content/guide/testing.en.md

 This behavior (or lack of it) is intentional.
 It gives the tester an opportunity to inspect or change the state of the component _before Angular initiates data binding or calls lifecycle hooks_.

+{@a try-example}

+### Try the live example
+Take a moment to explore this component spec as a <live-example plnkr="banner-inline-specs" title="Spec for component with inline template" embedded-style></live-example> and lock in these fundamentals of component unit testing.

 {@a auto-detect-changes}